-Updated on March 18th, 2019 by Josh Arnold
+Updated on March 3rd, 2020 by Josh Arnold

 For investors seeking yield, the real estate industry is a great place to look.
 Intuitively, this is not surprising.
 Real estate owners collect predictable income from their tenants.
 Thus, the real estate business is qualitatively geared for business owners that want to collect periodic income.

 The stock’s current dividend yield of 5% is nearly 3x as high as the average yield in the S&P 500.
 You can see the full list of 5%+ yield stocks here.

 Further, STAG Industrial pays monthly dividends (rather than quarterly).
 This is highly beneficial for retirees and other investors who rely on their dividend income to cover life’s expenses.
 There are currently around 58 monthly dividend stocks.

 The trust focuses on warehousing, distribution, and manufacturing facilities.
 This gives STAG a natural tailwind from the rise of e-commerce as retailers expand their warehousing and distribution operations to meet digital demand; STAG is there to lease these facilities.
 Indeed, STAG’s competitive advantage over other REITs is this focus on industrial properties that benefit from the ever-rising demand for warehousing.

 The trust specializes in owning and operating single-tenant industrial real estate properties.

 Some REITs view single-tenant properties as risky because the properties are viewed as a binary proposition; they are either fully leased or empty.
 STAG states 43% of its portfolio is used for e-commerce fulfillment, a number that continues to grow.

 STAG’s addressable market is in excess of $1 trillion, half of which is made up of single tenant properties.
 The sector is highly fragmented, meaning that no particular entity would have a significant scale advantage.
 This is why STAG believes it can purchase mispriced assets.

 STAG finds this to be an attractive mix of assets and combined with relatively low capex and high retention rates, it has created a strong portfolio of industrial real estate.

 STAG’s tenant profile reflects the vast diversification it has built into its portfolio, which the trust believes diversifies away much of the risk of owning single tenant properties.
 The trust has almost 400 entities among its tenants and more than 60% of those tenants have at least $1 billion in annual revenue.

 These are very large companies that presumably would better weather economic downturns and thus, would have the ability to continue to pay their rent under most economic conditions.
 STAG has done a nice job of taking a relatively risky sector of real estate – single tenant properties – and building a portfolio in such a way that it diversifies away much of that risk.

 STAG Industrial’s growth since its IPO in 2011 has been impressive from both a fundamental and an investor return perspective.
 Fortunately, this real estate trust still has a strong growth runway.

 The trust continues to invest heavily in new properties as it expands its portfolio, and much of that financing is done with new common stock.
 We expect the trust will continue to issue new shares for the foreseeable future to expand its portfolio.
 However, it continues to grow its FFO more quickly than the share count, so the moves are still accretive to shareholders over time.

 In addition, the trust has a very specific set of investment criteria it uses to find new properties, and it has shown both the willingness and ability to execute on its strategy.

-Source: STAG Industrial Investor Presentation, slide 4
+Source: STAG Industrial Investor Presentation, slide 14

 With continued adoption of digital selling channels from retailers, we expect these metrics to continue to move higher for the industry, and indeed STAG specifically.
 This will help support its growth case in the years to come.

 STAG’s dividend is obviously very important, as investors generally own REITs for their payouts.
 STAG’s payout has grown every year since its IPO, and stands today at $1.44 per share.
 However, growth since 2015 has been very slight, as the payout was $1.36 in that year, and has grown by just eight cents in the years since.

 STAG Industrial has two characteristics that will immediately appeal to income investors: a 5% dividend yield and regular monthly dividend payments.
 This REIT is still an attractive value at today’s price and yield.

 In addition, we like the trust’s strategy for long-term growth in a sector of real estate that is sometimes ignored by investors because of its perceived riskiness.
 Thus, STAG Industrial makes a good potential addition to a high-yield portfolio because of its high dividend yield, monthly dividend payments, and leadership in the single-tenant industrial real estate market.